Diet

 Vitamin C

-A healthy guinea pig’s diet consists of unlimited amounts of timothy hay (fiber), and fresh fruits and vegetables (minerals and vitamins).
-Vitamin C is a vital factor in your pet’s diet because guinea pigs cannot produce their own vitamin C naturally.
+A healthy guinea pig’s diet consists of unlimited timothy hay for fiber, plus fresh fruits and vegetables for minerals and vitamins.
+Vitamin C matters more than most nutrients because guinea pigs can’t produce it on their own.

-According to experts, humans need 75 – 90 mg of vitamin C per day to prevent scurvy.
-However, to prevent scurvy in guinea pigs, you should include at least between 30-and 50mg/kg of vitamin C in your guinea pig’s daily diet
+According to experts, humans need 75-90 mg of vitamin C per day to prevent scurvy.
+To prevent scurvy in guinea pigs, you should include at least 30-50 mg/kg of vitamin C in your guinea pig’s daily diet.

-Considering the amount of vitamin C in this fruit, when your guinea pigs eat watermelon, they cannot satisfy their daily requirements for this vitamin.
+Considering the amount of vitamin C in this fruit, watermelon alone can’t satisfy their daily requirements for this vitamin.
+That’s why it’s important to pair watermelon with vitamin C rich foods like bell peppers.

 Sugar